zamwon/GlobalLogicAlgorithmTask/README.md

 - type in String input and charactersLookedFor from commandLine, "type" -> Provide string: "string" -> Provide character you want look for (as string): "charactersLokedFor";
-- load this data from file.
+- load this data from file -> "file"

 ## Contact